-The scope of this project included both pharmacologic and non-pharmacologic treatment of patients with JIA.
-JIA was defined as a collection of chronic idiopathic autoimmune non-infectious arthritides, including non-systemic polyarthritis, sacroiliitis, enthesitis and JIA-associated uveitis.
-The target audience for this guideline includes health care providers and patients with JIA.
-The ACR and the AF plan to develop derivative products to facilitate implementation of this guideline.
+The scope of this project included both pharmacologic and non-pharmacologic treatment of patients with gout.
+Gout was defined as the most common inflammatory arthritis, with a substantial portion of those with the disease burdened by tophi, joint damage and functional limitations.
+The target audience for this guideline includes health care providers and patients with gout.
+The ACR plans to develop derivative products to facilitate implementation of this guideline.